Importing files into Scholarcy

 [.number-box-cms]3[.number-box-cms] [.text-col-1]Inside the Import popup, you can:[.text-col-1]

-- Or Paste up to 5000 characters of plain text into the text box
+• Or paste plain text into the text box

 Simply click one of the options to expand it, then click the Upload files button.

 💡 You can upload multiple files at once, as well as upload entire folders.
 This can take a little longer.
-You can open a new window/duplicate your tab and carry on working while your files are imported.
+You will see progress updates as the documents are uploaded and processed.
+Once the first documents are summarised, you can begin reading them whilst the remainder of your files are being imported and summarised.

 ℹ️ The maximum number of documents you can import in one go is 64.

-[.number-box-cms]4[.number-box-cms] [.text-col-1]You can also adjust your import settings (under Settings at the bottom of the popup), to customise how the text is summarised.
+[.number-box-cms]4[.number-box-cms] [.text-col-1]You can also adjust your import settings (under Settings at the bottom of the import menu), to customise how the text is summarised.
 Click save when done.[.text-col-1]

 [.number-box-cms]5[.number-box-cms] [.text-col-1]Once you have added your file(s), click Upload.
 Scholarcy will begin to generate your summary flashcard(s)![.text-col-1]